 It can be a challenge to get your kids to take proper care of their teeth.
 Until they are old enough to have the dexterity to brush their teeth on their own—usually around age six—be sure to help them with the task.

-Here are some other ways to help your children develop good oral health habits that will last a lifetime.
+Other ways to help your children develop good oral health habits that will last a lifetime!

 Ask your Del City, OK pediatric dentist Diamond Dental for more ways to help develop your child’s good oral care habits.